veritywong/portfolio-CSS/README.md

 # Portfolio Project

-Focus on high quality HTML element choice, learning the fundamentals of CSS and create an engaging portfolio website.
+Frontend Masters CSS and HTML course with a focus on high quality HTML element choice and learning the fundamentals of CSS to create an engaging portfolio website.

 ## Project screenshots